Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 The legal details

 Asked Friday if city and state officials had requested a National Guard deployment -- or had formally signed off on it -- the White House didn’t answer.
-It also didn’t offer a possible timeline or say whether federal law enforcement would be surged in connection with a guard deployment to Memphis, as happened when troops were deployed to Washington.
+It also didn’t offer a possible timeline or say whether federal law enforcement would be surged in connection with a guard deployment, as happened when troops were deployed to Washington.

 Hina Shamsi, director of the ACLU’s National Security Project, said in a news conference Friday that she could not speak directly to the legality of sending National Guard troops to Memphis because she does not know whether the troops would be deployed under state or federal authority and what the legal justification would be.